 More options for day trips include Lucca, Monteriggioni and parts of Val d’Orcia.

 I do not recommend taking a day trip to Rome because nothing about Rome can be seen in a day.
-If you want to know more on Rome, check my guide on spending 3 days in the city.
+If you want to know more on Rome, check here.

 WHERE TO EAT: